sakuexe/wolt-application-2024/README.md

 Created by: Saku Karttunen (22.01.-31.01.2024)

+If you are trying to run the API on windows, consider running inside the WSL2 terminal.
+Or through the Docker container.
+Since I have built the API on my local Linux PC.

 ## Assignment

 The assignment was to create a simple HTTP API Endpoint that calculates the delivery fee for an order.